-Category Scoring Criteria Coloot and Hoo O points Does not meet the criteria for two points.
+Reporting Category Scoring Criteria Row 3 Select and Use Evidence (0, 2, 4 or 6 points) 0 points Does not meet the criteria for two points.
 2 points The presentation incorporates evidence from a minimal range of perspectives OR information is provided but not used as evidence to support the argument.
 4 points The presentation incorporates evidence from various perspectives to develop and support the argument.
 6 points The presentation incorporates and synthesizes relevant evidence from various perspectives to develop and support the argument.
-Decision Rul es and Scoring Notes Typical responses that earn 0 points: Provide no evidence.
-Scoring note: If there are either oral or visual citation(s), or works cited at the end, cannot score 0.
-Provide some evidence but it is not used to support the argument (it is not relevant or credible, or is just summarized).
-Contain multiple examples/pieces of evidence from one single perspective.
-Are overly reliant on anecdotal or hypothetical examples.
-Present evidence, but it is not consistently relevant or credible.
+Typical responses that earn 0 points: • Provide no evidence.
+Typical responses that earn 2 points: Provide some evidence but it is not used to support the argument (it is not relevant or credible, or is just summarized).
+Contain multiple examples/pieces of evidence from one single perspective. es and Scoring Notes Typical responses that earn 4 points: Present evidence, but it is not consistently relevant (or credible).
 Incorporate various perspectives but they are not connected or linked; connections between pieces of evidence are not clearly articulated.
-Use relevant and credible evidence to support claims in the argument.
-Draw evidence together from different perspectives (put them in conversation with each other) to develop and support the argument.
+Typical responses that earn 6 points: Draw relevant (and credible) evidence together from different perspectives (put them in conversation with each other) to develop and support the argument.
+Additional Notes

-Reporting Category Sco ring Criteria Row 4 Establish Argument O points Does not meet the criteria for two points.
-2 points The presentation offers information without offering specific resolutions, conclusions, and/or solutions OR they are unsubstantiated or 4 points The presentation offers specific resolutions, conclusions, and/or solutions that at least partially address the research question.
-6 points The presentation offers detailed, plausible resolutions, conclusions and/or solutions, and considers the limitations and implications of any suggested (0, 2, 4, or 6 points) oversimplified. solutions.
-Decision Rules and Scoring Notes Typical responses that earn 0 points: Typical responses that earn 2 points: Provide no resolution, conclusion or solution.
-Provide a resolution, conclusion or solution that is oversimplified or unsubstantiated (or a contrived solution to a non-existent problem.).
-Offer specific resolution(s), conclusion(s) or solution(s) but lack the detail to demonstrate plausibility or are not entirely realistic.
+Reporting Category Scoring Criteria Row 4 Establish Argument (0, 2, 4, or 6 points) 0 points Does not meet the criteria for two points.
+2 points The presentation offers information without offering specific resolutions, conclusions, and/or solutions OR they are unsubstantiated or oversimplified.
+4 points The presentation offers specific resolutions, conclusions, and/or solutions that at least partially address the research question.
+6 points The presentation offers detailed, plausible resolutions, conclusions and/or solutions, and considers the limitations and implications of any suggested solutions.
+Typical responses that earn 0 points: Typical responses that earn 2 points: Provide no resolution, conclusion or solution.
+Provide a resolution, conclusion or solution that is oversimplified or unsubstantiated (or a contrived solution to a non-existent problem.). es and Scoring Notes Typical responses that earn 4 points: Offer specific resolution(s), conclusion(s) or solution(s) but lack the detail to demonstrate plausibility or are not entirely realistic.
 Only partially address the research question.
 Typical responses that earn 6 points: Provide resolution(s), conclusion(s) or solution(s) that are realistic and consider limitations and implications.
 Provide resolution(s), conclusion(s) or solution(s) that fully align with the research question.
-Additional Notes • Presentations only need to offer one resolution, conclusion, or solution. ,
+Additional Notes